Are You Ready for Kapha Season?February 26, 2019

 These are all perfect ways to show your love for a Kapha and they will return that love with the best warm hug you’ve ever had!

 P.S.
 Are you unsure of your Ayurvedic constitution?
 Click HERE to take a simple quiz.
 Need a little help getting back in balance?
-Sign up for a consultation via phone or Skype (or come see me in person in NYC!).
+Sign up for a consultation via phone or Skype (or come see me in person in Jersey City!).